longhnguyen125/Salifort-Employee-Retention/README.md

 ### 🟡 Plan
 The target variable `left` is binary, making this a **classification problem**.
 The goal is to build a model that predicts whether an employee will leave and surface the features driving that decision.
-Two model families were evaluated:
-Decision Tree and Random Forest.
 Success was measured by AUC, recall, and accuracy.

 ---